Islamic scholar Maulana Kaleem Siddiqui arrested in UP for running 'biggest conversion syndicate' | Law-Order

 He said six teams of the ATS are probing the case.

-The deaf-mute sign language expert was identified as a Maharashtra native Irfan Khwaja Khan.
+The deaf-mute sign-language expert was identified as Irfan Khwaja Khan, a native of Maharashtra.

-The UP ATS’ arrests in the alleged conversion racket has also prompted the Enforcement Directorate to initiate a probe to investigate foreign funding and money laundering.
+The arrests made by the ATS in connection with the alleged conversion racket have also prompted the Enforcement Directorate to initiate a probe into foreign funding and money laundering.

-Those arrested have been booked under relevant sections of the Uttar Pradesh Prohibition of Unlawful Conversion of Religion Act, 2020 and the Indian Penal Code, as per the officials.
+Those arrested have been booked under the relevant sections of the Uttar Pradesh Prohibition of Unlawful Conversion of Religion Act, 2020 and the Indian Penal Code, according to officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)